Sergey-KoRJiK/SourceEngineBSPditor/README.md

-Copyright (c) 2019 Sergey Smolovsky, Belarus
+Copyright (c) 2019 Sergey-KoRJiK, Belarus
-e-mail: sergeysmol4444@mail.ru

 # This program created for Edit Lightmaps and Ambient Lighting of Source Engine 2013 BSP.
 Support import and export Lightmap textures on Face\Displacement